 - Parties can decide to use a mediator who is not on the court approved list, but if parties cannot agree on a mediator, the court must appoint a mediator from the court approved list.

-- A mediator who is interested in joining the court approved Civil Mediator list can complete this form or Domestic Relations Mediator list can complete this form and submit to Circuit Court Administration.
+- A mediator who is interested in joining the court approved Civil Mediator list can complete the Civil Mediator Application or Domestic Relations Mediator list can complete this Domestic Relations Mediator Application and submit to Circuit Court Administration.

 - Court approved mediators must provide the court with proof that they have participated in advanced mediation training every two years.
 To submit this proof, or ask any questions about the list, e-mail Circuit Court Administration.